rakshakhegde/kootweet/README.md

 - For the web frontend - MaterializeCSS has been used
 - Complete Twitter API integration
 - Google URL Shortener to shorten URLs sent in SMSs and in tweets
-- Minor attack prevention: Master key is check using custom *constant_compare_time* function to prevent Timing Attacks to prevent Master key from getting stolen.
+- Minor attack prevention: Master key is checked using custom *constant_compare_time* function to prevent Timing Attacks to prevent Master key from getting stolen.